Optimal Control of Differentially Flat Systems is Surprisingly Easy: Main Results

 \begin{proof} Without loss of generality, let the state variable $y_i^{(j)}(t)$ be undefined at the final time $t^f$.
 Under the standard approach \cite{Bryson1975AppliedControl}, the corresponding boundary condition $\lambda^{y_i^{(j)}}(t^f) = 0$ is required to guarantee optimality.
 Thus, by Theorem \ref{thm:costates},

 is an equivalent boundary condition. \end{proof}

 In practice, it is likely that Problem \ref{prb:outputProblem} will have boundary conditions defined by functions of the state variables.
-This may arise from undefined state variables, as with Corollary \ref{cor:freeBC}, or from mapping known boundary conditions to the flat output space using Definition \ref{def:flat}.
-Without loss of generality, let $\mathbf{B}(\mathbf{x}(t^f), t^f) = 0$ describe the functional constraints at $t^f$.
-This implies that \cite{Bryson1975AppliedControl}
+Without loss of generality, let $\bm{B}(\bm{s}(t^f), t^f) = 0$ describe the functional constraints at $t^f$.
+This implies that

-where $\boldsymbol{\nu}$ is a constant Lagrange multiplier that guarantees constraint satisfaction.
-Applying Theorem \ref{thm:costates} to \eqref{eq:functionBC} results in a system of equations that guarantees constraint satisfaction at the boundaries.
-Thus, the flat system is guaranteed to have $m$ initial and final conditions.
+where $\bm{\nu}$ is a constant Lagrange multiplier that guarantees constraint satisfaction (see: \cite{Bryson1975AppliedControl}).
+Applying Theorem \ref{thm:costates} to \eqref{eq:functionBC} results in a system of equations that guarantees constraint satisfaction at the boundaries, which ensures that Problem \ref{prb:outputProblem} has the correct number of initial and final conditions.

 Finally, it's possible that the boundary conditions are described at an unknown terminal time.
-In this case, the optimal terminal time $t^f$ satisfies \cite{Bryson1975AppliedControl}
+In this case, the optimal terminal time $t^f$ satisfies \citep{Bryson1975AppliedControl}

 Thus, Problem \ref{prb:outputProblem} always corresponds to a two-point boundary value problem with $m$ initial conditions and $m$ final conditions that are independent of the costates.
-Furthermore, \eqref{eq:tfUnknown} can be employed to determine an unknown terminal time using standard techniques \cite{Bryson1975AppliedControl}.
 Next, we present a numerical example for generating the trajectory of a double-integrator system in real time.